acolinisi/hpsc/README-scs.md

 	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/zebu

+In a different shell (also with SDK environment loaded!), connect to the serial console on HPPS UART:

+    $ screen -r zebu-uart-hpps

 To (incrementally) build run the selected profile in Qemu:

 	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/qemu

+In a different shell (also will SDK environment loaded!) connect to the serial console screen session printed when Qemu runs.
+Use a separate shell for each serial port (and make sure that each shell has the SDK environment loaded into it!), for HPPS:

+    $ screen -r hpsc-0-hpps

 ## Building memory images and other artifacts invidually